jleibowitz-lacpw/innovation-challenge/src/team.md

     <p class="team-role">Team Captain</p>
     <p>
       Student worker at <strong>Pasadena City College</strong>, transferring to
       <strong>Cal State LA</strong> in Fall 2026.
+Jon is an experienced Linux administrator
+      who is passionate about the Mastodon project.
+He currently runs two Mastodon servers:
+      <code>jonleibowitz.social</code> and <code>eventhorizon.social</code> (which supports
-Jon brings a fresh perspective on
-      civic technology and is passionate about making public services more accessible and transparent.
+      public signups).
+He brings a fresh perspective on civic technology and is passionate about making public services more accessible and transparent.
     </p>
     <p style="color: var(--color-text-muted); font-size: var(--font-size-sm); margin-top: var(--spacing-md);">
       <em>"The fediverse represents the kind of open, user-controlled technology that